 And it is "love" because it is truly caring about that person.

-Jesus saw himself as the servant of others
+Did Jesus see himself as the servant of others?

 This is Jesus' position.
 He sometimes healed others and sometimes taught others about God.
 But he also sometimes admonished or criticized those who needed it.